-Appendix G - Assignment checklist
+Appendix H - Assignment checklist

 Is your assignment presented correctly?
 Tick Have you typed your answers directly into the CICM template for your assignment?
 Have you attached any supporting documents to this template?
 Have you read and confirmed the authentication statement on the front sheet?
 Have you saved your assignment in a single document in the correct format?
 Is the file size no more than 30mb in size?
 Is it clear (i.e., font size 10 or larger with at least one and a half size spacing)?
 Are all your responses in English, including appendices?
 Have you included all appendices in full?
-Note hyper or other links cannot be accessed. • Have you removed any sensitive data from your assignment?
+Note hyper or other links cannot be accessed.
+Have you removed any sensitive data from your assignment?
 Tick Have you removed all personal information (e.g., names, email addresses)?
 Have you removed sensitive organisational data (e.g., customer identification data)?
-Have you used your candidate number instead of your name?
-T! -1- Is your content sufficient?
-Have you answered all guestions?
-Have you fully answered the guestion in each case?
-Tick Have you answered an questions?
+Is your content sufficient?
+Tick Have you answered all questions?
 Have you fully answered the question in each case?
 Have you thought widely about the question and placed the answer in context?
 Have you checked your answer against the mark scheme and grade criteria?
 Do you need to read more?
 Should you include more information or discussion?
-Have you considered more than one angle, showing balance in your answer?
-Is there any unnecessary repetition?
+Have you considered more than one angle, showing balance in your answer? ls there any unnecessary repetition?
 Have you explained yourself clearly and exemplified work with brief examples?
 Have you supported your answers with appendix evidence? (see appendix D for help) Are your appendices labelled and referred to specifically in your answers?
 Have you stayed within the allowed word count?
 Have you fully referenced any sources of information?
 Tick Has a reference list or bibliography been included for all external research, including Al?
 Have you used a consistent referencing style (author, date system) such as Harvard?
 Is there a clear distinction between your thoughts and words, and those of others?
 Is your assignment uploaded?
 Tick Have you uploaded your assignment for marking?
-Have you kept a copy of your electronic receipt?
 Have you kept a copy of your electronic receipt? ls your written expression appropriate?
 Tick Have you used correct punctuation?
 Have you kept your audience in mind?
 Have you explained yourself sufficiently?
 Have you checked your spelling and grammar, using a computer spell checker to assist?
-Have you manually proof read your answers in full?
+Have you manually proofread your answers in full?
 Are your sentences too long or too short?
 Have you used any jargon or overused abbreviations?
 Have you given precise details or have you over-generalised?
 Have you provided enough evidence to support your argument(s)?